swatidantu/robocomp-blog-web/index.md

 * February 20 - March 16: Students get involved in the project and disscuss ideas with the mentors.
 If you're thinking about participating as a student, please follow all the tutorials.
 * March 16 - March 31: Students submit their applications.
-* March 31 - April 27: Applications are reviewed and selected.
+* March 31 - April 30: Applications are reviewed and selected.
-* April 27: The list of accepted students is announced.
+* May 4: The list of accepted students is announced.

 Please, read the [RoboComp/GSoC'20 FAQ](/web/gsoc/2020/faq2020) if you are interested in participating as a student in RoboComp/GSoC'20.
 Google has also made available a generic [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq).